 How Can I Prevent Indoor Air Quality Problems At Home?

 Most indoor air quality issues occur due to chemicals, activities and ventilation in your home.
-In fact, out of all of variables that impact air quality, ventilation systems can have the biggest impact on your home’s overall health.
+In fact, out of all of the variables that impact air quality, ventilation systems can have the biggest impact on your home’s overall health.

 Preventing illness and discomfort can be achieved by keeping an eye on three main variables, including: